dotbitHQ/dotbit.js/docs/api/bit-account.md

 // ...
 // The printed result would be like:
+{
+  result: [
+    {
+      account: 'xyz.imac.bit',
+      mint_for_account: '',
+      account_char_str: [Array],
+      register_years: 1,
+      type: 'blockchain',
+      key_info: [Object],
+      status: 1,
+      message: 'account suffix diff: imac.bit'
+    }
+  ]
+}
 ```

 ## mintSubAccounts(params)
 To mint multiple sub-accounts for a BitAccount instance.
+> Note: This is a write API, which means you need to set up a signer before calling it.
+See example below for how to set up a signer.
 > Note: Currently, SubDID is fully available in testnet, and need whitelist on mainnet.
 If you would like to distribute SubDIDs on mainnet, please email supermancy@did.id with a brief description of your project.
 ### Parameters
 - params: `SubAccountParams[]`